Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 end
 ```

-Variables can be assign with multiple variables in one line, if you want to reduce the lines of code for some reason.
-To do this each variable's `identifier` and `data` values should be separated by a comma <kbd>,</kbd> characters each of them should be equal.
+Variables can be assigned with multiple variables in one line if you want to reduce the lines of code for some reason.
+To do this, each variable's `identifier` and `data` values should be separated by a comma.
+Each comma <kbd>,</kbd> character of them should be equal.

 Example:
 ```lua